 About the Event

-The roar of engines will fill the Los Angeles Memorial Coliseum once again when NASCAR’s Busch Light Clash returns in 2023.
-Following the resounding success of the inaugural event, the race will return to the quarter-mile race track, cranking up NASCAR’s 75th Anniversary season on February 5th on FOX.
+Following the resounding success of the 2022 inaugural event, NASCAR’s Busch Light Clash will return to the Coliseum’s quarter-mile race track, cranking up NASCAR’s 75th Anniversary season on February 5th.

 Visit NASCARClash.com for more information.